-I am running a Socially Distant Middle School Ultimate Skills Clinic in the town of Amherst for kids in grades 5 through 8.
-The Clinic is designed to keep players at least 10′ distant from each other at all times.
-The clinic meets 2x/week in 2 hour sessions, and the maximum number of participants is set to 30.
-I have 5 responsible & experienced high school players working as assistant coaches.
+In the fall of 2020 I ran a Socially Distant Middle School Ultimate Skills Clinic in the town of Amherst for kids in grades 5 through 8.
+The Clinic was designed to keep players at least 10′ distant from each other at all times.
+The clinic met 2x/week in 2 hour sessions, and the maximum number of participants was set to 30.
+I had 5 responsible & experienced high school players working as assistant coaches.
 Here are the details….

 - Hand Sanitizer